safesoftware/FMETraining/ServerAuthoring5MessageStreaming/Exercise1.md

 <br>**13) Create Automation**
 <br>The filtered messages are important to the transit team, but at the moment they are going nowhere.
 We should set up a way to inform them.

-We could add another messaging transformer, such as the WebSocketSender, JMSSender, SQSSender, or even a Tweeter.
+We could add another messaging transformer, such as the WebSocketSender, JMSSender, SQSConnector, or even a Tweeter.
 That would make the processing workspace a "pure" messaging workspace.

 On the other hand, the outgoing messages are nothing like the same rate as the incoming messages.
 With the parameters as described in this exercise, there is only a transit message once every minute.
 So, we can create a "hybrid" solution by setting output messages to be sent via Automations.